Orchesty/orchesty/help/control-center/overview.md

 Total count of failed messages with a breakdown by topology.
 This is where unprocessed data accumulates and needs attention.

+The count can be lower than the actual number of failed steps when a single process run produces many identical failures (e.g. an upstream API is down during a long batch).
+The platform deduplicates such runaway failures to keep this view readable -- see the **Duplicate failure guard** section in [Failed Messages](failed-messages/overview) for the full behaviour.

 ## Applications

 Heatmaps grouped by application.
 Each application has its own heatmap with connectors as rows.
 This is the fastest way to spot a complete outage of an external service -- if an entire application's heatmap turns red, the service is likely down.